-Tapping the folders button will show the list of folders you have defined in Subsonic.
+Tapping the folders button will show the list of folders in Subsonic.
 Selecting a folder will reload the index from the folder chosen and hide the Music Folder selection options.
 Your selected folder will be saved as your default folder and the folders name will be displayed at the top of the screen.

 AVSub can cache your music locally either as you play or by downloading directly.
 You can easily manage whats in the cache too, using familiar gestures.